top of page

 Hazardous Chemicals

 There have been a lot of anecdotal claims about the impact of fire ant baiting on bee hives.
-These claims often contain a lot of emotion and a lot of hype, so much so that it is difficult to sort through what is accurate and pumped-up hype being used for an ulterior motive.
+These claims often contain a lot of emotion and a lot of hype, so much so that it is difficult to sort through what is accurate and what may be pumped-up hype being used for an ulterior motive.

 In this post I want to examine some of the background, delve into the chemicals and risk factors, and talk about my experience as a beekeeper in a fire ant eradication zone.
+Importantly, unlike many on facebook and other communities, I will make no unsubtantiated claims.

 Fire ant baiting